 Apple’s health suite vs other fitness tracking platforms

 Apple Health (as well as Apple Fitness and Fitness Plus) is a unique proposition compared to offerings from other fitness tracker manufacturers.
 Rather than collating data from a single source, the Health app provides information from a wide variety of sources.

 This highlights Apple’s biggest selling point regarding health and fitness: its versatility and support for third-party apps.
 Out of the box, the Apple Watch is a fairly basic fitness tracker (albeit nicely made and with on-point accuracy).
-It’s by choosing from the gigantic range of third-party apps that the Apple Watch really comes into its own.
-Suddenly, the Apple Watch can do things that not many other fitness trackers can, like play music based on your heart rate.
-Through Apple Health, all this unique data is stored in one convenient spot.
+By choosing from a huge range of third-party apps, Apple Watch users can capitalize on the device’s potential.

-Like Apple Health, Google Fit’s main job is to keep all the data from your various fitness apps and platforms in a single spot.
-This information is combined to provide Move Minutes and Heart Points.
-These scores result from collaboration with the American Heart Association and, essentially, represent activity and exercise.
+Apple Health’s biggest competition is Google Fit.
+Like Apple Health, Google Fit’s main purpose is to collect and store data from various apps and platforms.
+It also combines this data to provide Move Minutes and Heart Points.
+These scores, created based on information from the American Heart Association, essentially represent activity and exercise.